 - 1 ½ cups cherry tomatoes, cut in half lengthwise, divided

 - 8 ounces fingerling potatoes, sliced crosswise in to ¼-inch rounds (I used purple potatoes)

-- 3 sprigs basil, plus fresh basil leaves for garnish
+- 3 basil sprigs, plus fresh basil leaves for garnishing

 - ¼ teaspoon red-pepper flakes